What is Cristiano Ronaldo's net worth?

 He didn’t waste any time rising to the top of the game, signing up with top-flight club Manchester United in 2003, a move that catapulted Ronaldo’s career to new heights.

 Over the next six years at the club, he was a key part of its winning team.
-Manchester United won numerous league titles and Champions League trophies, with Ronaldo in the team, and he was also recognised for his personal skill, winning his first Ballon d'Or award in 2008.
+During that time, Manchester United won numerous league titles and Champions League trophies, and Ronaldo was also recognised for his skill, winning his first Ballon d'Or award in 2008.

-In 2009, Cristiano Ronaldo achieved the first of what would become a string of world-record transfer fees.
-Real Madrid paid £80m (approximately $131m at the time) for the player.
+In 2009, Ronaldo achieved the first of what would become a string of world-record transfer fees.
+Real Madrid paid £80 million (approximately $131 million at the time) for the player.

 This expensive purchase turned out to be a great decision for Real Madrid.
 Ronaldo quickly established himself as the team’s top player, leading the club to multiple league titles and four Champions League trophies.
 Along the way, he won three more Ballon d'Or awards and cemented his status as one of the greatest players in the history of the sport.

-After dominating the field at Real Madrid, Ronaldo transferred to Juventus in 2018.
-There he continued to play at a high level leading the team to two Serie A titles and despite being in his mid-30s.
+After dominating on the field at Real Madrid, Ronaldo transferred to Juventus in 2018.
+There he continued to play at a high level, leading the team to two Serie A titles, despite being in his mid-30s.

 Cristiano Ronaldo's business career

-In addition to the hotel industry, Ronaldo also has a large presence in fashion with his brand, CR7 Underwear and Socks.
-He’s also collaborated with other fashion brands, including Nike and Tag Heuer.
+In addition to the hotel industry, Ronaldo also has a large presence in the fashion sector, with his underwear brand, CR7.
+He’s also collaborated with other fashion brands, including Tag Heuer, KFC and Armani, and has a lifetime deal with Nike

-Of course, these investments pale in comparison to his current earnings potential as a player, and ambassador for the sport.
+Of course, these investments pale in comparison to his current earnings potential as a footballer and ambassador for the sport.

 Jacob Wolinsky